MicrosoftDocs/machine-learning-server-docs/microsoft-r/notes/r-client-notes.md

 #Microsoft R Client

-The following release notes apply to Microsoft R Client.
+The following release notes apply to Microsoft R Client, which can be downloaded from http://aka.ms/rclient/download.

-+ Microsoft R Client is a free, data science tool for building high performance analytics using the full set of ScaleR functions.
++ Microsoft R Client is a free, community-supported, data science tool for building high performance analytics using the full set of ScaleR functions.

 + R Client is built on top of Microsoft R Open so you can use any open source R packages to build your analytics.